 In order to start an S corp, a business must first have a formal business structure (i.e., an LLC or corporation) and then elect to be taxed as an S corp.
 This guide will show you how to start an S corp and provide you with insights on keeping your S corp compliant.

-Note: If your business makes at least $60,000 in net earnings, an S corp may offer tax benefits.
+An S corp may offer your business tax benefits if you make at least $60,000 in net earnings.
 We recommend using Northwest to start your S corp, handle your monthly accounting, and more.

 An S corp taxation designation may offer business owners taxation benefits.
 In order to determine whether an S corp may be right for your business, consider the following factors: